 It’s important to know there’s a difference between perseverations and obsessions.
 Obsessions are more severe, and are part of a mental health condition called obsessive compulsive disorder (OCD).
 In some cases, kids may have both OCD and learning and thinking differences.

 Perseveration isn’t just about being fixated on a topic and talking endlessly about it.
 Kids can get

-stuck on their emotions, actions and thoughts, too.
+, actions and thoughts, too.
 And that can show up in different ways.